kanchitank/Image-Mosaicing-Stitching/README.md

 # Image Mosaicing Using SURF

-### Image Mosaicing, also known as image stitching, is the process of combining two or more images of the same scene into one image and generate panorama of high resolution image.
+### Image Mosaicing, also known as image stitching, is the process of combining two or more images of the same scene into one image and generate a panorama of high-resolution images.
 ### This project aims to stitch satellite/drone images using SURF (Speeded Up Robust Features).

 ## Results: